aptivate/inaspmaterials/src/Network_Management/One_Week_Training_Course/One_Week_Training_Course.rst

 Confidently change and manage network configuration
 ---------------------------------------------------

-TODO: plan this in more detail, with activities and timings
+TODO: plan this unit in more detail, with activities and timings

 -  What is the configuration?
 How big is it?
 -  Practical: set up RANCID to download and version configurations